michaeldayreads/reference/git.md

 ## comparing branches

-`git log ^foo/master bar/master`
+`git log foo/master ^bar/master`

-Shows commits in foo that are not in bar.
+Show what commits are in foo that are not in bar.

 # `merge`